Israeli missile strikes put Damascus airport out of service

 Associated Press

-BEIRUT (AP) — Israel’s military fired missiles toward the international airport of the capital Damascus early Monday, putting it out of service and killing two soldiers and wounding two others, the Syrian army said.
+BEIRUT (AP) — Israel’s military fired missiles toward the international airport of Syria’s capital early Monday, putting it out of service and killing two soldiers and wounding two others, the Syrian army said.

-The attack, the first this year, also caused material damage in nearby area, the army said without giving further details.
+The attack, the second in seven months to put the Damascus International Airport out of service, caused material damage in a nearby area, the army said, without giving further details.

-It was the second time the Damascus International Airport was put out of service in less than a year.
+Israel has targeted airports and ports in government-held parts of Syria in an apparent attempt to prevent arms shipments from Iran to militant groups backed by Tehran, including Lebanon’s Hezbollah.

+An opposition war monitor reported the Israeli strikes hit the airport as well as an arms depot close to the facility south of Damascus.
+The Britain-based Syrian Observatory for Human Rights said four people were killed in the strike.

 There was no comment from Israel.